tensorlayer/TensorLayer/README.md

 	-- The input of a module is the output of previous module(s) -- Modularization makes the network easy to be modified and optimized
 - Level 2:
-	-- The input of a module is the output of previous module(s) -- Modularization makes the network easy to be modified and optimized
+	-- A module can have special behavior such as cost function and pre-train method -- Pre-train a module, then reuse the module to other network is common, so as to improve the accuracy or implement more complex applications

 - Level 3:
 	-- Module can be more complex, it could even be a dynamic module -- Dynamic module can be seem as many networks which sharing some modules